scottdejonge/great-barrier-reef/README.md

 # Explore the Great Barrier Reef

-The Great Barrier Reef is the largest living ecosystem on Earth comprised of 2,900 unique reefs and 600 continental islands with 1,625 species of fish – 10% of the world’s fish species.
+The Great Barrier Reef is the largest living ecosystem on Earth comprised of 2,900 unique reefs and 600 continental islands with more than 1,500 species of fish – 10% of the world’s fish species.
 Explore the Great Barrier Reef is an interactive education tool to better understand the scale and diversity of this natural wonder.

 ## Data Sources